mobajemu-msft/groove-api-documentation/Groove/Using-the-Groove-RESTful-Services/Guidelines.md

 + The application or website may neither integrate nor redistribute the content obtained from the Groove Service to other services similar to Groove, such as radio services and other music services.

-+ The application or website may cache the content retrieved through the Groove RESTful API for a limited period of time—a maximum of 24 hours.
++ The application or website may cache the content retrieved through the Groove RESTful API for a limited period of time — a maximum of 24 hours.

   After 24 hours, the application must update the data by querying the Groove RESTful API again.